THE MINORITY SMALL BUSINESS LAUNCH CENTER

 PITCH COMPETITIONS TO GIVE ENTREPRENEURS THE CHANCE TO WIN SEED AND EXPANSION CAPITAL

-VSU will sponsor pitch competitions to provide certified/trained participants with the opportunity to compete for seed funding for their businesses.
+We sponsor pitch competitions to provide certified/trained participants with the opportunity to compete for seed funding for their businesses.

 SCHEDULED ACCESS TO MAKER SPACE